-As of July 2020, as more actors recognized the effectiveness of the CLTS approach in urban environments, the programme secured longer-term funding that has allowed for expansion to additional municipalities throughout the country.
+As of July 2020, as more actors recognised the effectiveness of the CLTS approach in urban environments, the programme secured longer-term funding that has allowed for expansion to additional municipalities throughout the country.
 DWN aims to make the urgent issue of urban sanitation a priority among Namibian policy makers in the coming years.

-- Community-Led Total Sanitation (CLTS): this methodology uses a bottom-up approach and relies on a network of trained volunteers who sensitize informal settlement residents on the dangers of open defecation.
+- Community-Led Total Sanitation (CLTS): this methodology uses a bottom-up approach and relies on a network of trained volunteers who sensitise informal settlement residents on the dangers of open defecation.
 During their house-to-house visits, they encourage the construction of household latrines, frequent hand washing and safe water storage.
 They also distribute informative pamphlets in local languages and conduct community activities such as clean-up campaigns.
-The goal of CLTS is to have a neighborhood declared Open Defecation Free (ODF) by a multi-ministerial committee.
+The goal of CLTS is to have a neighbourhood declared Open Defecation Free (ODF) by a multi-ministerial committee.
 CLTS is endorsed by the Government of Namibia and mentioned in Harambee Prosperity Plan II.

 - Demonstration sanitation centres: DWN hires local contractors to build low-cost, municipality-approved toilets in high-traffic areas.
 These demonstration toilets provide construction guidelines and serve as encouragement to local residents to build their own household toilets.
 Frequently these sanitation centres serve kindergartens or are a pay-per-use public toilet, providing an additional community benefit.